 "Homey has a lot of features and flexibility that aren't always seen in apps of this type with a high level of customization in tracking chores"

-These tools are practical for families looking to combine task management with financial education.
+These tools are quite helpful and convenient for families who are attempting to effectively combine the important elements of task management with the essential aspects of financial education.

 Money Management Apps for Kids